matthojo/qa-report/README.md

 }
 ```

-You can create a GitHub access tokens [here](https://github.com/settings/tokens).
+You can create a GitHub access token [here](https://github.com/settings/tokens).

 ## Templates